 LCOE combines costs and energy production into one metric, rather than comparing cost and energy production separately.
 It is used by technology players and industry enablers, but typically not by project investors who may be more interested in internal rate of return (IRR) or net present value (NPV) of an investment, taking into account more company-specific features like tax.

-Subsidy for offshore wind farms in the UK is currently provided through UK Government Contract for Difference (CfD) auctions.
-CfD bid price is the revenue (£/MWh) sought by the developer for a 15 year duration.
+In the UK, subsidy for offshore wind farms is currently provided through UK Government Contract for Difference (CfD) auctions.
+CfD bid price is the revenue ($/MWh) sought by the developer for a 15 year duration.
 Revenue after this will come from the open market.
 The bidder’s prediction of future market prices and its approach to risk and competition will determine how it sets its CfD bid price.
 The CfD bid price therefore is not equal to LCOE, though there is a relationship between the two.
 In different markets, the scope of supply of the project developer and the terms of the competition vary, meaning that there is a different relationship between CfD bid price and LCOE.

 Definition of LCOE